SAP-samples/cloud-cap-samples-java/README.md

 ## Database Setup and Spring Profiles

-The application comes with three predefined profiles: `default`, `sqlite`, and `cloud` (see `srv/src/main/resources/application.yaml`).
+The application comes with two predefined profiles: `default`, and `cloud` (see `srv/src/main/resources/application.yaml`).

-- The `default` profile specifies to use an in-memory SQLite database.
+- The `default` profile specifies to use an in-memory H2 database.
-  The in-memory database is set up automatically during startup of the application.
+  The in-memory database is set up automatically during startup of the application and initialized with some example data from CSV files.
-  However, example data from CSV files aren’t yet automatically imported, therefore some content needs to be created via OData V4 API requests.

-- The `sqlite` profile specifies to use a persistent SQLite database from root directory of the project.
-  This database needs to be created first, to ensure it’s initialized with the correct schema and with the CSV-based example data.
-  To initialize the database, simply run `cds deploy --to sql:sqlite.db --no-save` from the project's root directory.
-Repeat this step, once you make changes to the CDS model.

 - When deploying the application to Cloud Foundry, the CF Java Buildpack automatically configures the `cloud` Spring profile.
   This profile doesn’t specify any datasource location.
 In that case CAP Java can automatically detect SAP HANA service bindings available in the environment.

-## Using a File-Based SQLite Database

-To switch from the default in-memory SQLite database to a file-based SQLite database in this sample application, perform the following steps:

-1. Deploy the example data stored in .csv files in the folder `db/data` to a file-based SQLite database by executing the command-line utility

-    ```cds deploy --to sql:sqlite.db --no-save```

-    from your project root folder.

-2. Edit your Run Configuration via **Run** > **Run Configurations...** and select enter the **Profile** `sqlite` on tab **Spring** and click **Run**.

 ## Deploy to SAP Business Technology Platform